Skip to content

 How RCVR Fits

 Hiking recovery doesn't get the attention it deserves, and that's mostly a category problem - hikers aren't marketed to the way runners and lifters are, despite the physiological demands being comparable on long or technical days.
-RCVR fits hiking recovery specifically because it addresses the three mechanisms that matter: eccentric-loading inflammation (tart cherry), sweat-driven magnesium depletion (magnesium bisglycinate), and nervous system cortisol from prolonged outdoor effort (L-theanine).
+RCVR fits hiking recovery specifically because it addresses the three mechanisms that matter: oxidative stress from eccentric loading (taurine), sweat-driven magnesium depletion (magnesium bisglycinate), and nervous system cortisol from prolonged outdoor effort (L-theanine).
 The practical context matters too.
 At camp or at the trailhead, the cold sparkling format is exactly what you want after hours of exertion - it rehydrates and feels like a reward rather than a recovery chore.
 That matters for a population that isn't already in the habit of structured post-workout supplementation.

 When to Drink